Tristor/pandoc_resume/markdown/short_resume.md

 Experience
 ----------
 **Cisco ThousandEyes**
-Product Lead, Agent Strategy & BGP				Jan 2022 - Present
+Product Lead, Agent Strategy				Jan 2022 - Present

+* Also was Product Lead for BGP from Jan 2022 to Nov 2023
 * Drive integrations of the ThousandEyes Enterprise Agent across new platforms within and without the Cisco portfolio.
 	- Product Lead for the Meraki / ThousandEyes Integration project announced at Cisco Live 2023 (GA 11/14/23)
 	- Drove Cisco Nexus team to incorporate the Cisco Application Hosting Framework (CAF) into NX-OS (released 05/31/2023 w/ 10.3.3), enabling